Read more »

 Current position: laboratory fellow and program director, Los Alamos National Laboratory Education: B.S., chemistry, University of Washington, Seattle; Ph.D., inorganic chemistry, Indiana University Clark on what he is most proud of: “I helped identify the chemical behavior of plutonium in contaminated soils and concretes at the Rocky Flats Environmental Technology Site.
 Good scientific understanding in the public interest helped bring clarity and focus […]

-Education: BS, mathematics, California State University, Bakersfield; PhD, physical chemistry, University of Washington Tsang on who inspired her to become a scientist: “My husband and longtime collaborator, William G. Lynch, has been my constant supporter in pursuing academic research.
+Education: BS, Mathematics, California State University, Bakersfield; PhD, Physical Chemistry, University of Washington Tsang on who inspired her to become a scientist: “My husband and longtime collaborator, William G. Lynch, has been my constant supporter in pursuing academic research.
 He and my PhD advisor saw my potential to become a successful experimentalist.
 Throughout my career, while raising two daughters, he […]

 Fields served on the Manhattan Project during World War II and went on to become a leading scientist with Argonne National Laboratory His main interests for the past 20 years have been the nuclear and chemical properties of the heavy elements, an area in which he has published about 70 papers and been codiscoverer of two of these new elements. […]